UltraMessaging/um_python/README.md

 Make sure it is in your PATH.
 We have tried it with both Python 2.7 and 3.7; both seem to work.
 However, a single ".so" will not work for both Python versions.
-You must build the ".so" wth the version of Python that you plan to use in your runtime environment.
+You must build the ".so" with the version of Python that you plan to use in your runtime environment.

 * The Python module "cffi" must be installed.